MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-pad-flow.md

 ### Create a desktop shortcut

-To create a shortcut for a desktop flow, right-click on its name in the console and select **Create desktop shortcut**.
+To create a shortcut for a desktop flow, right-click its name in the console and select **Create desktop shortcut**.
 All shortcuts are automatically created in your desktop folder, but you can move them to any folder of your machine.

 ![Screenshot of the Create desktop shortcut option.](media/run-flow-url/console-create-desktop-shortcut.png)